Fourier transforms and iterated function systems: Higher dimensions

 \begin{theorem} Suppose the subgroup $\Gamma$ generated by the linear parts $A_j$, $j \in \cA$, of a self-affine IFS $\Phi = \{A_j + b_j : j \in \cA\}$ is proximal and totally irreducible.
 Then the Fourier transform of every non-trivial self-affine measure $\mu$ associated to $\Phi$ is Rajchman. \end{theorem}

-Theorem \ref{thm:LiSahlstenRd} was heavily motivated by Li's earlier work \cite{Li2} on random walks in the split semisimple Lie groups, where Li studied the Fourier decay properties of stationary measures associated to the random walks.
+Theorem \ref{thm:LiSahlstenRd} was heavily motivated by Li's earlier work \cite{Li2} from 2018 on random walks in the split semisimple Lie groups, where Li studied the Fourier decay properties of stationary measures associated to the random walks.
 Here we needed to study the renewal theorem for the random walks acting on the sphere $\mathbb{S}^{d-1}$ so one had to extend the renewal theorems to such settings.

-To get polynomial Fourier decay, we need a rate in the renewal theorem for random walks on $\mathbb{S}^{d-1}$, where, as in Li's work \cite{Li2}, analyse $\Gamma$ more precisely in the \textit{Zariski topology}.
+To get polynomial Fourier decay, we need a rate in the renewal theorem for random walks on $\mathbb{S}^{d-1}$, where, as in Li's work \cite{Li2}, we analyse $\Gamma$ more precisely in the \textit{Zariski topology}.
 Zariski topology is a natural topology for subsets of $\mathrm{GL}(d,\R)$ where closed subsets are algebraic subvarieties in a finite dimensional vector space, see \cite[Section 5]{BQ} for a definition.
 In \cite{Li2}, the following result was obtained in the general setting that gives a condition for polynomial Fourier decay of self-affine measures using the Zariski closure of $\Gamma$:

-\begin{theorem} Suppose the Zariski closure of $\Gamma$ is connected and $\R$-splitting reductive group acting irreducibly on $\R^d$, where $\Gamma$ is the subgroup generated by the linear parts $A_j$, $j \in \cA$, of a self-affine IFS $\Phi = \{A_j + b_j : j \in \cA\}$ such that $f_j$ do not have a common fixed point.
+\begin{theorem} Suppose the Zariski closure of $\Gamma$ is a connected and $\R$-splitting reductive group acting irreducibly on $\R^d$, where $\Gamma$ is the subgroup generated by the linear parts $A_j$, $j \in \cA$, of a self-affine IFS $\Phi = \{f_j = A_j + b_j : j \in \cA\}$ such that any pair of the maps $f_j$ do not have a common fixed point.
 Then the Fourier transform of every non-trivial self-affine measure $\mu$ associated to $\Phi$ is Rajchman with polynomial Fourier decay. \end{theorem}